-There are two main categories of instant issuance: Software-as-a-Service (SaaS), where the software is a web-based “cloud” service and Software for Purchase (SFP), in which the institution owns the server and software.
-CPI highlights the differences between the two models in this whitepaper.
+There are two main categories of instant issuance: Software-as-a-Service (SaaS), where the software is a cloud-based “cloud” service and Software for Purchase (SFP), in which the institution owns the server and software.
+CPI highlights the differences between the two models in this white paper.

 In brief, I have outlined how a SaaS instant issuance solution model works.